mondora/handbook/README.md

 ### Taking care of people \(that's you\)

+#### PSYA

+mondora has partnered with PSYA to offer all employees and their families a free and anonymous counselling service.
+PSYA has seven trained psychologists who are available on the phone 24/7.
+You can call them and speak to someone for both work related and personal issues and you don’t have to give your real name.
+There is also a live chat service available in the daytime through PSYA’s website.
+Please check out [this presentation](https://docs.google.com/presentation/d/12mUO43tkFL8HwsQEaanNM-rjHYEk-Av5EV_vkvlnpOQ/edit?usp=sharing) for all the info.

 #### Farmer for one day

 If you are experiencing a period of stress, or would just like to try something different once in a while, you have the possibility to join the mondora farmers for a day or more of work in the fields.
 Work is seasonal and varied, and can also be a great opportunity to learn something new!
 Just ask your farmer colleagues what they need help with - and don’t forget to notify your team that you will be offline for a while.
 Happy farming!